thejoeejoee/sample-vuejs-app/README.md

 # Sample Vue.js app

 Issue management app as education sample app for learning basics of npm, webpack, VueJs and Vuex.
 Knowledge of HTML, ES6 JS a Bootstrap 4 is required.
+[Demo deployed on GH pages](https://thejoeejoee.github.io/sample-vuejs-app/).

 _All steps below have own git tag, so `git checkout N-...` to finish the step._